n3k0tech/pronoun-app/README.md

-# pronoun-app
-App to teach people how to use pronouns
+**App designed to let users show off their pronouns in social media bios and teach people how to use pronouns**